zmlka/undisciplinary/archinect_patrick_schumacher_podcast.md

 Then, in 85 I think, there was the GA, _Global Architecture_, coming out with all the early works, including the Peak which was really opening up the discipline, in my imagination, to something totally unheard of and unseen.
-It gave a new dimension to what architecture might become, and I was fascinated.
+It gave a new dimension to what architecture might become.
+I was fascinated.

 Not so much later I made my way to London and became a student there.
 I saw Zaha for the first time in person at the 1988 pre-conference anticipating the MoMA Deconstructivist show[^1].

-Obviously the work of Zaha, Coop-Himmelb(l)au and Bernard Tschumi were references that I was getting into while in Stuttgart, and then in London at the South Bank there was an earlier publication where some of this work was shown under the title of ‘The new spirit in architecture’ in the _Architectural Review_ magazine.
+I had been aware of the work which was the to be called Deconstructivism even before the event.
+The work of Zaha, Coop-Himmelb(l)au and Bernard Tschumi were references that I was getting into while already in Stuttgart and later in London at the South Bank.
+There was an earlier publication where some of this work was shown under the title of ‘The new spirit in architecture’ in the _Architectural Review_ magazine.
 My teacher at the South Bank, Kevin Rhowbotham, was also a part of that group[^2].

 For us at the time, Zaha Hadid was the absolute hotshot and a figure, but we had not encountered her.
 She wasn't teaching at the AA any more, although I was